kalebheitzman/moodle-filter_autotranslate/README.md

 In Moodle, capabilities define what actions users can perform based on their roles.
 The Autotranslate Filter plugin introduces two capabilities to control access to its features:

 - **filter/autotranslate:manage**
   - **Purpose**: Allows users to manage translations at the system level.
-This includes configuring plugin settings and overseeing the translation process across the entire Moodle site.
+This includes configuring plugin settings, overseeing the translation process across the entire Moodle site, and using the "Rebuild Translations" button to manually rebuild translations for a specific course.
   - **Default roles**: Manager, Editing Teacher
   - **Context**: System-wide